← Back to Films

 Synopsis

-Joseph, a Korean-American cellist, lives a quiet, solitary life in New York, immersed in music while carrying the weight of unresolved loss.
+Joseph lives a quiet, solitary life in New York, immersed in music while carrying the weight of unresolved loss.
 When he unexpectedly meets Jiyoon, a Korean painter visiting the city for an exhibition, an ordinary encounter blossoms into a profound connection.
 Through long walks, shared conversations about music and art, gallery visits, and the city's quiet corners, the two discover an uncommon sense of comfort in one another.

 As their relationship deepens, Joseph is forced to confront memories of a past love that continues to haunt him, while Jiyoon begins to question the life waiting for her back home in Korea.
 With time running out before her departure, they must decide whether a love born from chance can endure beyond distance and uncertainty.